Heritage Crafts

 References

-Eve Eunson is currently researching and recording ALL existing examples of chairs made on Fair Isle, with some limited financial support through the Shetland Amenity Trust.
-This information is likely to be published in due course and her research notes will be made available at the Shetland Museum and Archives.
+Eve Eunson has researched and recorded existing examples of chairs made on Fair Isle.
+This information is likely to be published in due course and her research notes will be made available at the Shetland Museum and Archives